“Consumer” means any person acting for purposes other than their trade, business or profession.

-4. The purposes for which we collect, use and disclose personal information
+4. The purposes for which we collect, use and disclose personal data.

 In any event we will only use your personal data for the purposes for which it is collected, or purposes which are very similar.

-We may disclose your personal information (or the personal information of third parties that you may provide to us) to third party service providers who assist us in providing the services you request, including public authorities and providers of information services.
+We may disclose your personal data (or the personal data of third parties that you may provide to us) to third party service providers who assist us in providing the services you request, including public authorities and providers of information services.

-We may share your personal information within the InfoTrack Group of Companies, including InfoTrack, STL Group Limited, and Perfect Portal (UK) Limited in connection with the fulfilment of the contract between us only.
+We may share your personal data within the InfoTrack Group of Companies, including InfoTrack, STL Group Limited, and Perfect Portal (UK) Limited in connection with the fulfilment of the contract between us only.

 Where you are a Supplier, and as an existing customer, we may wish to send you details regarding:

 • new services and products offered by us;